Geekly Update - 04 May 2023 (giraffes ahead...)

 The folks at Backblaze have over 240,000 hard drives in their data center, so they keep a keen eye on hard drive performance and failure rates.
 But when they saw a report claiming the average age at which hard drives failed was just two years and 10 months, they were skeptical.
 But after running the numbers on their own collection of drives, they were even more surprised.
 Their own review of hard drive failure rates came up with an even more dismal average failure time of 2 years and 6 months.
 When was YOUR last backup?

 Passwords can be frustrating.
 "You must enter at least 8 characters, composed of upper and lower case letters, numbers, punctuation marks, and a Celtic rune or Egytian hieroglyph."
 Fortunately, passkeys are here to save the day.
-Passkeys are touted as a more secure and convenient login alternative, which eliminates the need for those hard to remember that many sites require.
-Passkeys typically are based on a biometric such as fingerprint or facial recognition, and are tied to one or more devices that you open.
+Passkeys are touted as a more secure and convenient login alternative, which eliminates the need for those hard to remember passwords that many sites require.
+Passkeys typically are based on a biometric such as fingerprint or facial recognition, and are tied to one or more devices that you own.
 Google announced this week that passkeys can be used for password-less logins to Gmail, Drive, YouTube and other Google accounts.

 Are you thinking about switching to, or at least experimenting with Linux?
 Wired has a list of the best laptops for Linux, including some that come with Linux already installed.